Section 4.4 of the curriculum refers to audit and guideline generation. It states:

 There are a number of options for Respiratory trainees to get involved in audit and quality improvement.
 They key is to find an area you are truly interested in and in which you feel you can make a difference.
 Over the course of the training programme at least one audit or quality improvement project should be in GIM in addition to those in Respiratory Medicine.
 Some useful and inspiring resources are highlighted below:

-Read our recent post on QIP for some specific ideas for interesting QIPs in Respiratory medicine.
+Read our previous post on QIP for some ideas for interesting QIPs in Respiratory medicine.